Install Android Q right now

-Google on Wednesday released the first beta of Android Q, the next version of Android we will see released later this year.
+Google has released the first beta of Android Q, the next version of Android that we'll see on Pixel phones first later this year.
 The beta program is available for anyone who wants to help test Android Q, unlike in previous years when it was limited to only developers for the first beta.

 Before we go any further -- we can't recommend installing Android Q on your primary phone.
 There will be bugs that break things and all but ruin battery life.
 If you don't have an old phone that's compatible with the beta program, it's a good idea to wait until later in the beta cycle before jumping in.
 Even Google warns users during the signup process, "Certain functionality (including core functionality, such as your ability to place and receive calls) or applications may not work properly."